derrickburns/generalized-kmeans-clustering/README.md

    * @param maxIterations maximum number of iterations of Lloyd's algorithm
    * @param runs number of parallel clusterings to run
    * @param mode initialization algorithm to use
-   * @param initializationSteps number of steps of the initialization algorithm
    * @param distanceFunctionNames the distance functions to use
    * @param kMeansImplName which k-means implementation to use
    * @param embeddingNames sequence of embeddings to use, from lowest dimension to greatest